 Jennifer Krause Chapeau was born in 1962 in Norwalk, Connecticut.
 She received a BFA from the University of Michigan School of Art, Magna Cum Laude, in 1984.
 There she met and studied with Rudolf Arnheim, a pioneer in psychology, visual perception and art; and Gerome Kamrowski an early collaborator with Jackson Pollock.
 Krause Chapeau moved to New York city and studied at the Studio and Forum of Stage Design, with Lester Polakov, from 1985-87.
 She gained entrance to The United Scenic Artists Union, Local 829, in 1987, and worked as a freelance scenic artist on major motion pictures and television shows.
 Scenic painting exposed Krause Chapeau to a wide variety of painting techniques and materials, which influenced her textural works of the 1990's.

-Krause Chapeau has shown her work in galleries in NY , NJ, Maryland, Michigan, and France.
-She has work in private collections in New York, California, New Jersey, New Mexico, Michigan, Maryland, Washington DC, England and France.
+Krause Chapeau has shown her work in galleries in NY , NJ, Maryland, Michigan, France and Luxembourg .
+She has work in private collections in New York, California, New Jersey, New Mexico, Michigan, Maryland, Washington DC, England, France and Luxembourg.

-She lives with her husband and three children in Jersey City, New Jersey, and works in her studio at Mana Contemporary, also in Jersey City.
+She lives with her husband and three children in Jersey City, New Jersey, and works in her studio at the Yardley building in Union City, New Jersey.